EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 "Best Effort" Obligation of EU Companies to Prevent Sanctions Evasion by Their Non-EU Subsidiaries

 According to Art.
-8a Russia-VO, EU companies are obliged to ensure "to the best of their ability" that their non-EU subsidiaries do not circumvent Russia sanctions.
+8a of the Russia Regulation, EU companies are required to use "best efforts" to ensure that their non-EU subsidiaries do not circumvent the Russia sanctions.
 This applies only to subsidiaries that are at least 50% owned or under the legal/factual control of an EU company.

-Implementing this Best Effort obligation is a challenge: Companies should expand their Compliance Management Systems with appropriate control mechanisms and awareness measures, e.g. through
+The implementation of this Best Effort obligation is a challenge: Companies should expand their Compliance Management Systems with appropriate control mechanisms and awareness measures, e.g., through

-compliance clauses in internal guidelines and intercompany agreements,
+compliance clauses in internal policies and intercompany agreements,

 training for subsidiaries,

-Expanded Due Diligence for "Common High Priority" Goods ("CHP-Goods")
+Extended Due Diligence on "Common High Priority" Goods ("CHP Goods")

-The CHP goods according to Annex XL of the Russia-VO, including electronically integrated circuits, semiconductor components, and ball bearings, are particularly in focus.
+The CHP goods according to Annex XL of the Russia Regulation, including, but not limited to, electronic integrated circuits, semiconductor devices, and ball bearings, are particularly in focus.

-Since December 26, 2024, EU companies that trade with such goods or come into contact indirectly must adhere to special due diligence obligations according to Art.
-12gb of the Russia-VO.
+Since December 26, 2024, EU companies dealing with such goods or indirectly contacting them must comply with special due diligence obligations under Art.
+12gb of the Russia Regulation.

-identify, assess, and document the risks of potential redirection of these goods to Russia or for use in Russia (Risk Analysis),
+identify, assess, and document the risks of a possible diversion of these goods to Russia or for use in Russia (risk analysis),

-These obligations also apply if EU companies do not export the affected goods themselves but work with suppliers or subsidiaries outside the EU.
-Even without direct reference to Russia, scenarios must be considered in which these goods could reach Russia through third parties and detours.
+These obligations apply even if EU companies do not directly export the affected goods but collaborate with suppliers or subsidiaries outside the EU.
+Even without a direct Russia connection, scenarios where these goods could reach Russia through third parties and detours must be considered.

 EU companies must ensure that these requirements are also met by their non-EU subsidiaries.

-Already with the 12th sanctions package, the obligation was introduced in Art.
-12g of the Russia-VO for EU companies to include a so-called No Russia clause in contracts over the distribution or export of CHP goods (see our Insight from April 27, 2024).
+The obligation for EU companies to include a so-called No Russia clause in contracts concerning the distribution or export of CHP goods was already introduced in Art.
+12g of the Russia Regulation with the 12th sanctions package (for more on this, refer to our Insight from April 27, 2024).

 Clarification

-The obligation to include a "No Russia" clause was also extended to intellectual property, know-how, or business secrets relating to goods in Annex XL:
+The obligation to include a "No-Russia" clause has also been extended to intellectual property, know-how, or trade secrets related to goods in Annex XL:

-require their partners to pass on corresponding usage restrictions to sublicensees and report any violations, and
+commit their contractual partners to pass on corresponding usage restrictions to sublicenses and report any violations, and

-Ban on the Use of the Russian System for Financial Messages ("SPFS")
+Ban on Using the Russian System for Financial Communications ("SPFS")

-15th to 17th Sanctions Package: Focus on Combatting Evasion, Shadow Fleet, and Global Supply and Procurement Networks
+15th to 17th Sanctions Package: Focus on Evasion Combating, Shadow Fleet, and Global Supply and Procurement Networks

-With sanctions packages 15 to 17, the EU significantly expanded its focus on preventing evasion offenses.
-The focus is on third countries, global supply networks, and the "shadow fleet" to evade oil price caps.
+With the 15th to 17th sanctions packages, the EU has significantly expanded its focus on preventing evasion scenarios.
+The core includes third countries, global supply networks, and the "shadow fleet" to circumvent price caps on oil.

 Targeted Sanctions Against Third Country Actors

-Companies, individuals, and organizations in countries such as China, the UAE, Turkey, Serbia, Vietnam, and Hong Kong were listed, especially in connection to CHP goods or military technology.Massive Expansion of Sanction Lists
+Companies, individuals, and organizations, including in China, the UAE, Turkey, Serbia, Vietnam, and Hong Kong, have been listed — especially with connections to CHP goods or military technology.Massive Expansion of Sanctions Lists

-comprehensive import bans on Russian aluminum (with transitional period and quota mechanism);
+comprehensive import bans on Russian aluminum (with transition periods and quota mechanisms);

-export bans for CNC software, components and spare parts for CNC machines, special chemicals, chemical precursors, glass;
+export bans on CNC software, components, and spare parts for CNC machines, specialty chemicals, chemical precursors, glass;

-software for oil and gas exploration as well as construction services for Russian energy infrastructure are now prohibited;
+software for oil and gas exploration as well as construction services for Russian energy infrastructure are now banned;

-IP rights and business secrets can no longer be licensed or transferred to Russian recipients.
+IP rights and trade secrets may no longer be licensed or transferred to Russian buyers.

-Companies should review their global logistics and supply chain processes and urgently review, update and if necessary, optimize their procedures for sanction list screening, business partner due diligence (KYC processes) — even beyond the classical export control requirements.
+Companies should review their global logistics and supply chain processes as well as urgently review, update, and, if necessary, optimize their procedures for sanction list checks, business partner due diligence (KYC processes) — beyond classical export control requirements.

 Outlook: 18th Sanctions Package

-The EU Commission has already presented its proposals for the upcoming 18th sanctions package on June 10, 2025.
+The EU Commission presented its proposals for the upcoming 18th sanctions package on June 10, 2025.
 The main contents:

 Energy & Oil Price Cap